ubleipzig/gitbits/40-EditPatchRebase.md

 Seems to be the most irritating thing.
 It has two broad use cases:

 * reorganize your own work
-* follow a more linear commit history
+* allow for a linear project history

 #### Reorganize your work

 A most basic scenario:

-* branch off master
+* branch off master (into a feature branch)
 * hack on things
-* commit, commit, commit - dirty, ugly commits, no messages, totally insane
+* commit, commit, commit - dirty, ugly commits, no messages, uncomprehensible
 * it seems to work
-* interactively rebase
+* then: **interactively rebase**
 * people will think you are a genius, coming up with clean solutions from the start

 Maybe try it out: